Avian influenza causing swollen head Source: CSIRO

 - It is thought that all human influenza “A” viruses have originated from birds.

 - Seasonal influenza epidemics occur every year and result from minor changes to the make-up of existing viruses.
-The changes are minor, such that the virus can continue to spread from person to person, but the viruses are sufficiently different so that the human population is not immune.
-That is, past experience has been with influenza viruses that cause a different immune response.
-Vaccines are produced each year to protect people from seasonal influenza.
-The vaccine is produced with knowledge of what the seasonal influenza virus is like.
+The changes are minor but substantial enough to create new strains of influenza that are still able to continue to spread from person to person.
+Vaccines are produced each year to protect people from seasonal influenza and is produced with knowledge of what the seasonal influenza virus is like.

 - Health authorities generally believe that another pandemic is inevitable.
 The widespread nature and behaviour of H5N1 has set it as a likely candidate virus to change sufficiently to become a pandemic human virus.
-A pandemic arising from another influenza virus is also possible.
+A pandemic arising from a different influenza virus is also possible.

-- Purely on mathematical grounds, such a change from an avian to a human virus is likely to occur within those Asian countries with very large human populations and very large poultry populations, and where people have regular close contact with poultry.
-By comparison, Australia would be an extremely unlikely place to be the origin of a pandemic.
+- Purely on mathematical grounds, such a change from an avian to a human virus is likely to occur within those Asian countries with very large human populations that have regular contact with very large poultry populations.
+By comparison, Australia would be an extremely unlikely place to be the origin of such a pandemic.

 - The possibility of change occurring in an intermediate species (like a pig) exists, especially if the pig were to be simultaneously infected with two influenza viruses.